aakashshahani/ScholarLens/README.md

 2. **LLM judgment (expensive, but rare)** — only the surviving pairs are sent to the model, which classifies the relationship (contradiction / support / nuance / unrelated), assigns a category, judges which claim has stronger evidence, and proposes how future research could resolve the conflict.

 This is the pattern that makes the feature tractable: the embedding step throws away the irrelevant majority for almost nothing, so the model only reasons about pairs that actually matter.

+Extracted claims and judged relationships are persisted to SQLite with stable IDs on every scan.
+The hypothesis agent reads directly from these persisted conflicts as its grounding input — provenance is traceable to specific claim pairs, not inferred from raw paper text.

 ### Persistence & caching